 Election Security and Accuracy

-This section is an overview of the security features of election systems and the security procedures used by San Mateo County Elections designed to make ensure the integrity of the vote and the conduct of secure and accurate elections.
+This section is an overview of the security features of election systems and the security procedures used by San Mateo County Elections designed to ensure the integrity and accuracy of the voting process and results.

 Voter Registration System

-San Mateo County uses an Election Information Management System from DFM Associates, Inc. called EIMS.
-This system stores all the voter data and voter participation history in addition to other items.
-Below are some of the systems and protocols in place to protect the County’s Voter Registration System.
+San Mateo County uses an election management system (EMS) from DFM Associates, Inc. called EIMS.
+This system stores election information including voter data and voter participation history.
+Below are some of the systems and protocols in place to protect the County’s voter registration system.

-EIMS is connected to the Secretary of State voter registration database called VoteCal, via a secure point-to-point T1 connection.
+EIMS is connected to the California Secretary of State (SOS) voter registration database, referred to as VoteCal, via a secure point-to-point, high-speed connection.
 VoteCal links all the voter registrations databases in the 58 California counties.
-Voter registration data is sent back and forth between VoteCal and EIMS to update voter status.
-The County has a security appliance between the County and the SOS that limits what the State connection can do inside the County network.
-This security appliance also limits who can exit through the T1 line and access the VoteCal data.
-Only authorized Election staff at Tower Road can access VoteCal.
+Voter registration data is transmitted between VoteCal and EIMS to update voter status.
+The County employs a security appliance between the County and the SOS that limits what the State connection can do inside the County network.
+This security appliance also limits who can exit through the line and access the VoteCal data.
+Only authorized Elections staff can access VoteCal.

 Many safeguards are in place to protect VoteCal from unauthorized access, intrusion, manipulation, or corruption.

 Third, VoteCal’s database resides on servers located on a secure internal network.
-VoteCal’s data does not reside in a cloud, such as Amazon Web Services, but rather resides locally.
-Only specific authorized staff from specific machines can access the database.
-Network safeguards and server hardening/security enhancement techniques have been employed to protect the system from outside intrusion.
+VoteCal’s data does not reside in a cloud, but rather resides locally.
+Only a select few authorized staff have access to the database.
+Network safeguards and server hardening/security enhancement techniques have been employed to protect the system from external intrusion.

 Fourth, the SOS conducts routine vulnerability scans and security audits to proactively identify and address security vulnerabilities.
 In addition, the SOS routinely applies the latest software security patches to ensure that VoteCal remains protected against emerging security threats.
 The SOS also deploys malware/anti-virus software on infrastructure and end-point devices.